 As Senior Shift Manager, Stuart is responsible for hitting a wide range of targets, from quality of service to productivity.
-By reviewing the success of the this helps him identify what’s working well and what improvements need making.
+He identifies what’s working well and what improvements need making.

 Lorraine looks after the Export shift.
 She’s something of a trouble shooter - getting more involved when issues need to be escalated or solutions required when the day-to-day process is experiencing difficulties.

 Finally, Tom’s role as the International Hub Manager gives him broad responsibility for all aspects of the site, which includes safety, quality, people and cost.